 Marine protected area (MPA) coverage is commonly used as a metric of progress for the marine conservation movement.
 Reporting the extent to which governments are contributing toward global MPA targets (e.g., the IUCN World Parks Congress recently call for a global target of 30% MPA coverage), provides accountability and frames individual progress within this larger context.

 However, not all marine protected areas are created equal.
 There are thousands of places governments and regulatory bodies have termed “marine protected areas” but are very poorly protected in practice (Mora, 2011).
 Protection needs to be strong to be effective and to enable ecosystems to receive the most important benefits.
 Many existing marine protected areas guard against only a few threats, and most allow people to fish within them.
 No-take marine reserves provide the strongest level of protection, and safeguard marine life from the harmful effects of fishing and other extractive uses, such as drilling for oil and gas (Edgar et al., 2014).
-There is increasing support for the importance of strongly protected marine reserves.
+There is increasing support for the importance of highly protected marine reserves.
 Learn more HERE.

 |Papahānaumokuākea Marine National Monument||1,146,565|